 They are quite different from each other.
 It is easy for us to see, but they are not old enough to see themselves so concretely.
 In fact, they are oblivious of these differences.
 They seem to carry within their hearts a secret knowledge of each other’s existence.
 They have been carrying it for two years now, since the day they met for the first time.

 The first time he saw her she reminded him of a distant memory of falling from a height.
 It was autumn and all the flowers had this peculiar smell.
 Blushing.
 Darwin called it the most human of all expressions.
 A few times he went outside to smoke.
 And at one time when he turned around, he saw her standing next to him.
 He held her hand, and they went outside into the night.
 The whole time, it felt like the season was changing around them, the leaves and the mad winds.

 By the café where she has to turn right, she stops and goes inside.
 They find an empty table and sit down.
 So many people are talking inside, but they are silent.
-They have this peculiar longing in their eyes like all young people.
-From the glass wall beside her, she looks at the increasing rush of people in the evening.
+There is an inhibited longing in their eyes like all young people.
+Through the glass wall beside her, she looks at the increasing rush of people in the evening.
 All the lights.
 They seem so far.
 In the ocean of this world, we are so alone, she thinks.
 She feels sure that by the time this day ends, she will have become as numb as she was in her teenage years.

 Silence.
 It remains between them, like the only comforting memory.

 No one else had understood her the way he had.
 She never realized how alone she really was before she met him.
 And when he looked into her eyes for the first time, all she could think of was the loneliness she’d feel the next moment when he’d cease to look.